-

 Why SEO is better than ads?

 While diving into the debate of SEO (search engine optimization) versus ads (paid advertising), the allure of SEO becomes evident.
-The appeal lies not only in its potential cost-effectiveness—especially if you’re adept at handling it yourself—but also in its enduring … Continue reading →
+The appeal lies not only in its potential cost-effectiveness – especially if you’re adept at handling it yourself – but … Continue reading →

 Posted in Advertising, Ask David!, Marketing, Search Engine Optimization (SEO)